Pre-Employment Screening Guide South Africa

 - Collect copy of driver's license

-- Verify against eNaTIS database
+- Verify against official database

 - Confirm license code and validity